datvidc/yir/README.md

 Users can register, and begin to create memories.
 Memories are stored and kept in order by date.
 User can CRUD memories.

+### Main setup

+Project consist of an API and a frontend.
+Api saves users and memories, and frontend allows users to register, login, and CRUD memories.

+_Backend API_
+The backend is found in the backend folder.
+Setup Instructions is found in the ReadMe file inside that folder.

+_frontend_
+React frontend in the Frontend folder.
+Setup instructions is found in the ReadMe folder inside the folder.

 #### Memories

 Memories includes